 First, for those of you who like video, I’ve made a slide-show to get the feeling of how easy it is to sew one:

-If you want to hear a little story behind this diy sleep mask, scroll down.
+If you want to hear a little story behind this diy sleep mask pattern, scroll down.
 But first, let me show you how to sew it.

 8″ length, 3 1/2″ width (20cm x 9cm)